FinPress/gutenberg/packages/block-editor/src/components/block-patterns-list/README.md

 #### showTitlesAsTooltip

-Whether to show the block pattern title as a tooltip.
+Whether to render the title of each pattern as a tooltip.
 User-defined patterns always show their visual title regardless of this prop.

 -   Type: `boolean`
 -   Required: No